theaniketraj/pulse/Docs/testing.md

-# Testing Pulse Locally
+# Testing Vitals Locally

-This guide will help you test the Pulse extension with a real, local Prometheus instance.
+This guide will help you test the Vitals extension with a real, local Prometheus instance.

 ## Prerequisites